djhmateer/djhmateer.github.io/_posts/2023-08-01-adobe premier pro beginners guide.md

 ## Install Proces and Cost

 There is a 7 day free trial of Adobe Premiere Pro. £19.97/mo (annual but paid montly), £30.34/mo cancel anytime.
+If you cancel the free triel they will have you a special plan as an offer.. £20?

 Adobe Genuine Service (AGS) - didn't need to install